-This Cheesy Broccoli Chicken Zucchini Boat recipe which was submitted by Craig Clarke of Rule.Me, uses zucchini as the base vegetable.
+This Cheesy Broccoli Chicken Zucchini Boat recipe which was submitted by Craig Clarke of Ruled.Me, uses zucchini as the base vegetable.
 This results in a crunchy texture that manages to hold all the ingredients together, and is a great counterpart to the melted cheese.

 Cheesy Broccoli Chicken Zucchini Boats

 Cook time: 20 minutes Total time: 35 minutes